cw4444/medtech-ops-assistant/README.md

 This project is proprietary.
 You may not use, copy, modify, redistribute, deploy, or install it for commercial or client use without prior written permission.

 Commercial licenses are available.
-For business use, professional installation, or deployment enquiries, contact: **cw4444@gmail.com**
+For business use, professional installation, or deployment enquiries, contact me